wechto/paper/README.md

   :curly_loop: [MAXIMUM A POSTERIORI POLICY OPTIMISATION](https://openreview.net/pdf?id=S1ANxQW0b) :+1: :fire:  :droplet:  :volcano:  ​

-  MPO based on coordinate ascent on a relativeentropy objective.
+  MPO based on coordinate ascent on a relative entropy objective.
 We show that several existing methods can directly be related to our derivation.